Does your dog have itchy, gunky, smelly or even painful ears that don’t seem to get better?

-If your dog’s ears are yeasty-smelling with a dark brown discharge, he probably has a yeast infection.
-Yeasty ears may be itchy but usually are not painful.
+If your dog’s ears are yeasty-smelling with a dark brown discharge, it’s often yeast overgrowth.
+Yeasty ears may be itchy but usually, are not painful.

 Bacterial infections can also occur.
-In these cases you may notice a bad-smelling yellor or greenish discharge.
+In these cases, you may notice a bad-smelling yellow or greenish discharge.

-If your dog’s been shaking his head or scratching violently, he can cause an aural hematoma – a pool of blood between the skin and cartilage of the ear flap.
-Most vets recommend surgery for this condition but there are some gentler treatment options to try first.
+If your dog shakes his head or scratches it too hard, he can cause an aural hematoma.
+This is a type of bruise – a pool of blood between the skin and cartilage of the ear flap.

 - Boil 8 oz of water and add two green tea bags